rajannpatel/ubuntupbx/README.md

 <img alt="Container or VM" width="50" src="./images/icons8-thin-client-100.png" />

-## STEP 1:
+## STEP 1
 ### Set up a cloud-deployment workspace on Windows, macOS, or Linux

-Instead of installing the Google Cloud CLI software directly on your Ubuntu workstation, use containers or virtual machines for process isolation and general organization or your local workspace.
+Instead of installing the Google Cloud CLI software directly on your computer, use containers or virtual machines for process isolation and general organization or your local workspace.
 Multipass or LXD are available options to create a Linux environment for use as your cloud-deployment workspace.

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />